alibstill/ml-zoomcamp-collision-severity-prediction/0_preprocessing/README.md

 In this section I outline this journey of refining the dataset.

 1. Drop columns: choose which columns to keep/

-In [Dropping Columns Notebook](./01_dropping_columns.ipynb), I outline why I decided not to use some of the columns.
+In the [Drop Columns Notebook](./01_dropping_columns.ipynb), I remove columns I don't want to use and outline why I decided not to use them.

-2. Interpret and transform data
+2. Interpret, filter and transform data

-TODO
+In the [Interpret and Transform Notebook](./02_interpret_transform.ipynb) notebook I carry out some additional refinement:
+- transform the categorical variables into readable strings
+- filter the data to include only those datapoints that have been collected by police officers who attended the scene of the road accident
+- create the target variable `is_severe` from the `accident_severity` column
+- handle date and time information
+- format the data for consistency

 ## Background on data